-1. One year of graduate level statistics, specific courses to be decided in consultation with the major advisor (core).

-2.M.S. students are encouraged to identify an advisor without tutorials.
-In this case, they would register for the appropriate number of BISC 868 credits instead of tutorial research.
-Such students should also form their thesis committee and have their first meeting by March of the first year.

-3. BISC 827 - Graduate Seminar is required every fall and spring semester.
-Students will present oral summaries of their laboratory tutorials or ongoing research.

-3. MS students are not explicitly required to serve as departmental teaching assistants but will do so in most cases.

-5. Students are expected to spend winter and summer sessions in full time research towards the thesis

-6. Courses at University of Delaware that currently meet this requirement are BISC 656 - Evolutionary Genetics, and CHEM 647 - Biochemical Evolution
+- 1. One year of graduate level statistics, specific courses to be decided in consultation with the major advisor (core). - 2.Ph.D. students are required to complete two research tutorials whose structure will depend on the nature of the research project. - 3.
+BISC 827 Graduate Seminar is required every fall and spring semester.
+Students will present oral summaries of their laboratory tutorials or ongoing research. - 4.
+All Ph.D. students are required to serve at least two semesters as a teaching assistant.
+In most cases, this will occur during the first year in the program - 5.
+Ph.D. students are expected to devote full time effort during winter term of the first year in a laboratory tutorial that they will register for during spring. - 6.
+Students are expected to spend winter and summer sessions in full time research towards the thesis - 7.
+Courses at University of Delaware that currently meet this requirement are BISC 656 Evolutionary Genetics, and CHEM 647 Biochemical Evolution - 8.
+In consultation with the Advisement Committee, students may elect to take other graduate level courses appropriate to their degree program.
+These may include but are not limited to:

-7. In consultation with the Advisement Committee, students may elect to take other graduate level courses appropriate to their degree program.
-These may include but are not limited to: BISC 641 - Microbial Ecology, BISC 660 - Environmental Physiology, ENWC 814 - Advanced Ecology and ENWC 620 - Behavioral Ecology, and a graduate level course in molecular methods.
+BISC 641 - Microbial Ecology, BISC 660 - Environmental Physiology, ENWC 814 - Advanced Ecology and ENWC 620 - Behavioral Ecology, and a graduate level course in molecular methods.